 The Open Ocean TIG developed a reasonable range of restoration alternatives for consideration and evaluation in this RP4/EA.
-This chapter provides an OPA NRDA analysis of each alternative considered in this RP4/EA.
+This chapter provides an OPA NRDA analysis of each considered alternative.
 A summary of the OPA NRDA evaluation standards (Section 3.1), project performance monitoring requirements (Section 3.2), estimated project costs (Section 3.3), and best management practices (BMPs) (Section 3.4) are provided at the beginning of this chapter.
 These are followed by project-specific OPA NRDA evaluations (Section 3.5), the Natural Recovery/No Action Alternative evaluations (Section 3.6), and a summary of conclusions of the OPA NRDA evaluation for all project alternatives (Section 3.7).